dipc-cc/hyperion-docs/docs/general/getting_started/index.md

 We provide a list of application specific documentation that are built by DIPC staff.

 Software can be accessed via `module` command.
-Go to [Software](/path/to/software) secttion to read in depth about it.
+Go to [Software](/path/to/software) section to read in depth about it.

 !!! question "Something missing?"
     If there is something missing that you would like to have on our systems, please [submit a request](/path/to/request/submission) and we will evaluate it for appropriateness, cost, effort, and benefit to the community.